 To set up a power of attorney, the principal and agent must fill out and sign a power of attorney form.

 In New Hampshire, powers of attorney for financial matters must abide by Chapter 564-E of the New Hampshire Statutes, also known as the Uniform Power of Attorney Act.

-All the forms on this page comply with New Hampshire laws.
+All the forms on this page comply with NH laws.